Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 4. Types: There is a huge variety of sakes available but some types to be on the hunt for that would be ok for keto diet would be junmai.
 This is typically a dry sake that is made with only rice, water, yeast, and koji, with no additional added ingredients to help keep the carb and sugar content down.
 Daiginjo is a super premium sake that would also be another good option to look for.

 Sake is a very popular Japanese rice wine that can definitely be enjoyed while on keto.
-It is important to drink in moderation and remain mindful of what type of sake is consumed to make sure the carb content stays low and follow tips such as the dry tip to make sure the answer to the question of is sake keto stays a yes.
+It is important to drink in moderation and remain mindful of what type of sake is consumed to make sure the carb content stays low.
+Following tips like opting for dry varieties helps ensure sake remains keto-friendly.

 What Other Alcoholic Beverages Are Keto-Friendly?